 Risk Adjustment Process

 For the 2017 modifier measure the entail a comparison of the actual performance to the other expected performance.
-Its implementation differs depending on different specialty with specific risk adjustment policy.
+Its implementation differs depending on a different specialty with specific risk-adjustment policy.

 HCC Category Description

 - HIV / Aids

 - Lung Upper Digestive Tract And Other Severe Cancers